phette23/c4l21-learn-to-love-the-command-line/content/052-intermediate.md

 echo "Done sorting all files."
 ```

-This script concisely combines almost everything we've learned so far: subshells, variables, loops, globbing, writing to a file, and comments.
+This script concisely combines almost everything we've learned so far: subshells, variables, globbing, writing to a file, and comments.
 Let's explain the few pieces that we don't understand yet.
 We can name it "script.sh" and run it by passing it to the Bash shell itself: `bash script.sh`.

 What if we don't want to specify the `bash` interpreter every time we run the script?
 To turn a script into something more like a real command, one indistinguishable from tools like `cat` and `echo`, we need to do two things: make the script tell the shell how to interpret its code and make it executable.